Elvis Presley death conspiracy theories: 1977–early 1980s: Pre-Kalamazoo

 In 1979, a two-part TV special investigating Presley's death entitled The Elvis Cover-Up aired on 20/20, hosted by Geraldo Rivera.
-The "cover-up" referred to was an attempt to hide Presley's dependence on prescription medication and the role this played in his death, which the special documents thoroughly.
-The second part directly implicated Presley's former doctor, George C. Nichopoulos.
-Rivera does not imply at any time in this special that Presley may still be alive.
-However, a common misinterpretation of the special's title unintentionally lay the groundwork for a belief that this may be the case.
-Brewer-Giorgio would later capitalise on this by citing the special as evidence Presley was alive, at a time when it was not easily available to be viewed.
+The "cover-up" referred to was an attempt to hide Presley's misuse of prescription medication and the role this played in his death, which the special documents thoroughly.
+The second part directly implicated Presley's former doctor George C. Nichopoulos who was accused of overprescribing drugs to the singer for many years.
+Rivera does not suggest at any time in this special that Presley may still be alive.
+However, a common misinterpretation of the special's title unintentionally led to some believing this was the case.
+Brewer-Giorgio would later exploit this by citing the TV special as evidence Presley was alive, at a time when it was not easily available for viewing.

-Meanwhile, Ellis went onto some success performing as "Orion" while masked, including to some fans who genuinely believed that he was in fact Presley.
+Meanwhile, Ellis went onto some success performing as Orion while masked, including to some fans who genuinely believed that he was in fact Presley.
 However, the novel Orion fell out of print and did not succeed.
-Brewer-Giorgio blamed this on deliberate publisher neglect and claimed that the reason behind this was that she had "gotten too close to the truth".
-This theory became the basis for her next "non-fiction" book, The Most Incredible Elvis Presley Story Ever Told!
+Brewer-Giorgio blamed this on deliberate publisher neglect and claimed the reason behind this was that she had "gotten too close to the truth".
+This theory became the basis for her next so-called non-fiction book, The Most Incredible Elvis Presley Story Ever Told!

 In the early 1980s, a recording began to circulate among fans that purported to be a recent interview with a living Presley discussing his life in hiding.
 The man on the tape tells the interviewer that he has been travelling internationally and has grown a beard "to keep from being recognised".
 An album of the same man singing was also released, entitled Do You Know Who I Am?, credited to "Sivle Sings Again" or "Sivle Nora" ("Elvis" and "Elvis Aron" spelt backwards).
 The album contained new versions of various Presley songs plus a cover of Eddie Rabbitt's 1980 hit "I Love A Rainy Night".
 During "Loving You", the singer stops the band to say that "somebody" just told him about the 1981 attempted assassination of Ronald Reagan.
-The voice on these tapes was actually David Darlock, who later claimed that he was commissioned by the Eternally Elvis fan club who told him it was all intended for a fictional production.
+The voice on these tapes was actually David Darlock, who later claimed he was commissioned by the Eternally Elvis fan club who told him it was all intended for a fictional production.